The new pension: what you need to know

 Social partners and employers made agreements for the new pension.
 For example, which pension scheme you will receive.
 They will document these agreements in a transition plan.
 You will find this transition plan on this page later in 2025.

-Test your knowlegde of the new pension
+Videos about the new pension

 Frequently asked questions about the new pension

-• 4.
+• 3.
 What happens to my pension if my employer no longer exists?

 Does your old employer no longer exist and did you work in an industry that was not mandated to be affiliated?
 In that case, the current rules will continue to apply to your pension.
 In other words, no new pension scheme will be agreed for you.
 Did you work in one of the mandatory industries?
 In that case, the industry will make agreements about the new pension.